facebookresearch/faiss/INSTALL.md

 ```
 For more ways to install cuVS 25.10, refer to the [RAPIDS Installation Guide](https://docs.rapids.ai/install).

+### Building with Intel(R) SVS

+[Intel(R) Scalable Vector Search (SVS)](https://github.com/intel/svs) is a library for high-performance vector search.
+Building Faiss with SVS enabled allows using SVS implementations of graph-based indices (e.g., Vamana).

+The SVS library will be automatically fetched and built by CMake if `FAISS_ENABLE_SVS` is set to `ON`.

 ## Step 1: invoking CMake

 ``` shell